WasiqB/coteafs-selenium/.github/CONTRIBUTING.md

 ## Issues and Suggestions.

 If you find any issue in the framework or you have some suggestions for enhancement in the framework then feel free to raise an issue for the same.
-Together we can make the framework even for solid and more easy for other Test Engineers to use in their daily Automation tasks.
+Together we can make the framework even more effective and easy for other Test Engineers to use it in their daily Automation tasks.

 [sign-commit]: https://help.github.com/en/articles/signing-commits
 [formatter]: https://github.com/WasiqB/java-formatter